Jagannatha Varma

 Varma joined the Kerala Police Force in 1963, before getting active in movies.
 He retired from the Kerala Police as the Superintendent of Police.

 Family

-He was born as third among five children to Thekkedathu Kovilakam Kerala Varma Thampuran and Kattunkal Kovilakam Ambalika at Varanad, Cherthala, Kerala.
+He was born as third among five children to Thekkedathu Kovilakam Kerala Varma Thampuran and Kattunkal Kovilakam Ambalika at Varanad, Cherthala, Alappuzha, Kerala.

-Malayalam movie director Viji Thampi is his Son-in-law.
+Director Viji Thampi is his son-in-law.
+Renowned ad film director Prakash Varma is his nephew.

-His last film was 'Dolls', released in 2013.
-His last TV serial was 'Mangalyapattu', which was being aired in Mazhavil Manorama channel at the time of his death.
+His last film was Dolls, released in 2013.
+His last TV serial was Mangalyapattu, which was being aired in Mazhavil Manorama channel at the time of his death.
 He was cremated with full state honours at his family crematorium in Cherthala.